-- Be more confident to explore the world around him. - Calm himself as he knows that his parents will return promptly. - Develop resilience.
+- Be more confident to explore the world around him.

+- Calm himself in stressful situations.

+- Develop resilience.

 The key ingredient to develop a secure attachment is to respond to your child's distress.
 You are encouraged to:

 - Intervene when your child is in distress. - Comfort your child when he is distressed. - React to your child's distress before it gets out of control. - Respond consistently and warmly to your child's distress.